-We recognise that children are capable of abusing their peers and this will be dealt with under our Child Protection Policy and in line with KCSiE 2020.
+We recognise that children are capable of abusing their peers and this will be dealt with under our Child Protection Policy and in line with KCSiE 2021.

+This policy is underpinned by the principle that there is a zero-tolerance approach to sexual violence and sexual harassment.
 We are clear that sexual violence and sexual harassment is not acceptable, will never be tolerated and is not an inevitable part of growing up.